-If your master cylinder is rusty, some sanding and cleaning with carb cleaner is needed.
+If your master cylinder is rusty, some sanding and cleaning with carb cleaner are needed.
 Just make sure so rinse and dry every component, then clean again with fresh brake fluid.

-Measure the inside diameter the the cylinder bore, and the outside diameter of the piston.
+Measure the inside diameter the cylinder bore, and the outside diameter of the piston.